sizhongbin/sizhongbin.github.io/OrnaNote/README.md

 ## What's new

-- 9 Nov, 2023:
+- 10 Nov, 2023:
-  - Added some more Visible Abilities and Main Skills data in Class
+  - Added some more info in Class
-  - Added A year's End event info
-  - You can now make comment